 - UK Entry and eGates

-- Electronic Travel Authorisation (ETA roll-out)
+- Electronic Travel Authorisation (ETA roll)

-When submitting any request for a hosted/visiting/sponsored researcher or academic please review whether:
+When submitting any request for a hosted/visiting/sponsored researcher or academic, please review whether:

 - the individual is affiliated with or funded by an organisation based in, or connected by way of ownership or control to, a country listed within the Imperial Relationships policy; and